microsoft/llm-steer-instruct/README.md

     - Script: `format/find_best_layer.py`
     - Config: `config/format/find_best_layer.yaml`
     - Description: Runs the model on validation data, performs steering at multiple layers, and stores the outputs.
+3. Compute Perplexity of Model Responses
+    - Script: `format/compute_response_perplexity.py`
+    - Description: Loads validation results, computes perplexity for each model response using GPT-2 as a quality proxy, and saves the updated results to new JSONL files.
-3. Pre-compute Instruction Steering Vectors
+4. Pre-compute Instruction Steering Vectors
     - Script: `format/pre_compute_ivs.py`
     - Description: Computes the instruction vectors at the optimal steering layer based on the representations and validation scores.
-4. Evaluate Format Instructions
+5. Evaluate Format Instructions
-    - Script: `format/format_evaluation.py`
+    - Script: `format/evaluate.py`
     - Config: `config/format/evaluation.yaml`
     - Description: Evaluates the model on a subset of the IFEval dataset.
 For cross-model experiments, set `model_name` to `gemma-2-2b` or `gemma-2-9b` and enable the `cross-model` flag.
 Cross-model experiments require representations from the instruction-tuned counterpart.

 ### Length Instructions
 1. Compute Representations
-    - Script: `length/compute_length_representations.py`
+    - Script: `length/compute_representations.py`
-    - Config: `config/length/compute_length_representations.yaml`
+    - Config: `config/length/compute_representations.yaml`
-    - Description: Computes representations for length constraints and stores them in length/representations/.
+    - Description: Computes representations for length constraints and stores them in `length/representations/`.
 2. Evaluate Length Instructions
-    - Script: `length/evaluate_length_constraints.py`
+    - Script: `length/evaluate.py`
     - Config: `config/length/evaluation.yaml`
     - Description: Evaluates the model on length constraints, analogous to the format instructions evaluation.

 ### Word-Specific Instructions
 1. Compute Keyword Representations
-    - Script: `keywords/compute_keywords_representations.py`
+    - Script: `keywords/compute_representations.py`
-    - Config: `config/keywords/compute_keyword_representations.yaml`
+    - Config: `config/keywords/compute_representations.yaml`
     - Description: Computes representations for keyword constraints using base queries from `data/ifeval_wo_instructions.jsonl`  and stores them in `keywords/representations/`.
+2. Compute Perplexity of Model Responses
+    - Script: `keywords/compute_response_perplexity.py`
+    - Description: Loads validation results for keyword instructions, computes perplexity for each model response and saves the updated results to new JSONL files.
-2. Evaluate Keyword Instructions
+3. Evaluate Keyword Instructions
-    - Script: `keywords/eval_keyword_constraints.py`
+    - Script: `keywords/evaluate.py`
     - Config: `config/keywords/evaluation.yaml`
     - Description: Evaluates keyword inclusion or exclusion.
 Specify `specific_constraint` as `ifeval_include` (for inclusion) or `ifeval_exclude` (for exclusion).
 To evaluate on validation data, use `validation`.